-Paul Rubin has represented lenders, loans servicers, investment funds, title underwriters, real estate developers and other parties in a wide variety of commercial cases in state and federal court.
+Paul Rubin has represented lenders, loans servicers, investment funds, title underwriters, real estate developers, manufacturers, service providers and other parties in a wide variety of commercial cases in state and federal courts and in arbitrations before the American Arbitration Association and JAMS.
 These cases have included among other things, lender liability claims, contract, real estate and brokerage disputes, control over religious corporations, claims under title insurance policies and the Perishable Agricultural Commodities Act, and debt collection.
 Mr. Rubin has briefed and argued appeals in the First and Second Departments of New York’s Appellate Division, and in federal circuit courts of appeal.
 His extensive litigation experience includes the following:

 Dismissal of Lawsuit Brought by Minority Investor: Rubin LLC won a pre-answer motion to dismiss a complaint asserting various claims, including claims of breach of a buyout agreement, breach of fiduciary duty and tortious interference with business relations, brought by a minority investor in an aborted hotel acquisition.
 The New York Supreme Court, Commercial Division, granted the motion and denied the plaintiff’s cross-motion for leave to amend its complaint and for discovery.

 Mechanics Lien Foreclosure Action: Rubin LLC represented the plaintiffs, several engineers and architects, and negotiated an agreement requiring defendant to pay all amounts owed to the design professionals plus interest, in a Queens County Supreme Court action.